Riding Lawn Mower Won't Start

 Gas Tap

-Some lawn tractors will have a gas valve, is it turned on?
-Gas valves stop the flow of gas to the carburettor and if fitted, are usually turned off when the mowers not in use.
-Check out "Lawn mower gas tap".
+Some lawn tractors will have a gas valve.
+Is it turned on?
+Gas valves stop the flow of gas to the carburetor and, if fitted, are usually turned off when the mowers are not in use.
+Check out “Lawn mower gas tap.”

 Battery Charged

-A strong healthy battery is critical to starting any electric key start lawn mower.
-A typical mower engine will only create enough energy for the spark plug to fire, if the engine cranks over fast enough around, around 350rpm min.
+A strong healthy battery is critical to starting any electric key start lawnmower.
+A typical mower engine will only create enough energy for the spark plug to fire if the engine cranks over fast enough, around 350rpm min.

 Air Filter

 A blocked air filter will prevent the mower from starting.
-The air filter needs to be kept clean, check it every 25 hours of use.
+The air filter needs to be kept clean; check it every 25 hours of use.
 Most mower filters are easy to access.
+Try starting your engine without the filter, but replace it as soon as possible if you find it’s the root cause.

 Plug Wire

-Its easy for the plug wire to come loose, happens all the time.
-The wire usually lives right at the front of the engine, it's a push on fit and as mowers vibrate a lot, the metal plug cap connection widens and becomes loose.
+It’s easy for the plug wire to come loose, it happens all the time.
+The wire usually lives right at the front of the engine; it’s a push-on fit, and as mowers vibrate a lot, the metal plug cap connection widens and becomes loose.

 Choke